-Jamaica as a honeymoon destination offers a wide range of hotels from small boutique hotels to large luxury all-inclusive resorts.
+As a honeymoon destination, the island offers a wide range of hotels from small boutique hotels to large luxury all-inclusive resorts.
 Many hotels offer several room categories for honeymoon couples to upgrade, such as Beachfront Bungalows, Private swimming pools and Jacuzzi Suites.
-Goeasy Travel offer a personal Travel consultant to help plan your honeymoon or wedding abroad.
-If you are stuck for ideas take a look as some of the honeymoon offers available Honeymoon offers
+Go easy Travel offer a personal Travel consultant to help plan your honeymoon or wedding abroad.
+If you are stuck for ideas get in touch some of the honeymoons offers available Honeymoon offers

 Jamaica Accommodation, Hotels, Self-Catering

-There are many accommodation options to choose from in Jamaica from budget self-catering rooms to the most luxurious five star resorts with Spas and beach front rooms.
+There are many accommodation options to choose from budget self-catering rooms to the most luxurious five-star resorts with Spas and beachfront rooms.
 The majority of the hotels are in the north of the island using the international airport Montego Bay and staying in the resorts of Montego Bay, Ocho Rios and Negril.
-There are sometimes late deals to Jamaica availlable on our Managers Special Holiday offers
+There are sometimes late deals to Jamaica available on our Managers Special Holiday offers

 Golf holidays to Jamaica